centmarde/ChattingHub/README.md

 Patent Pending.
 Unauthorized reproduction, distribution, or use of this material is strictly prohibited.
 2024 © Centmarde Campado, Joren Verdad & Mardz Lidasan (BSIT) - Caraga State University - College of Computing and Information Sciences.
 All Rights Reserved.

-## Support

-For any issues or support, please contact the project maintainers.

----

 ### Backend Documentation

 For detailed backend documentation, refer to [README.md](https://github.com/centmarde/ChattingHub/blob/main/backend/README.md).